lj-ditrapani/16-bit-cpu-ts/README.md

 npm run all
 ```

-This produces lib/ljd_16_bit_cpu.js for node and browser/ljd_16_bit_cpu.js
+This produces lib/ljd_16_bit_cpu.js for node environment and browser/ljd_16_bit_cpu.js
-for node and browser environments respectively.
+for browser environments respectively.

 Run manual test in browser; prints 100 to dev console.